SOCY 3401: Field Methods

 Think of alternative words to each of your topics.
 For example, you might be interested in "undergraduates."
 Think of a broader term, like "student" or "college student."
 Or maybe think of a narrower term, such as "Freshman" "Sophomore" "Junior" or "Senior."
 You can use a thesauri or reference book to help you think of a additional terms.

 Need help finding background on a particular topic?
-Try Reference Universe CU to find a reference entry.
+Try Reference Universe CU to find an overview of a topic.

 |can include glossy photos||includes works cited|